gabrielecodes/9bitssystems/src/content/posts/ai-in-data-engineering.md

 ---
-title: "Practical Applications of AI in Data Engineering: Opportunities and Limitations"
+title: "Practical Applications of AI in Data Engineering"
 date: "2025-09-18"
 author: Gabriele C.
 subtitle: "Thinking about the best uses of AI in data engineering"